jpetitcolas/jpetitcolas.github.com/_posts/2014-11-27-creating-json-web-token-in-javascript.md

 	<pre style="overflow-wrap: break-word;"><code>eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6MTMzNywidXNlcm5hbWUiOiJqb2huLmRvZSJ9.EvTdOJSfbffGHLyND3BMDwWE22zUBOCRspPZEHlNEw</code></pre>
 </div>

 There is plenty of libraries dealing with JWT.
-Forging tokens by hand is only a good idea to learn how they work.
+Creating tokens by hand is only a good idea to learn how they work.
 On a real project, don't reinvent the wheel and use existing third-part tools, such as [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) for Symfony2 users or [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) for Node.js developers.

 The full code of this post is available as a [CodePen](http://codepen.io/jpetitcolas/pen/zxGxKN).